UNITED STATES NAVY

 CURRENT POSITION & RANK FLAGS

 The US Navy's current rank flags are similar to those adopted during the Civil War, when admirals' ranks were finally introduced into the naval rank structure.
 Until early in World War II, there was a red flag with white stars and a white flag with blue stars corresponding to each blue flag.
 These red and white flags were used when two or more admirals of the same rank were present, blue denoting the senior admiral, red the next senior and white all others.
-The five-star flag for the rank of Fleet Admiral dates from later in World War II, and so there were no corresponding red and white flags for this rank.
+The five-star flag for the rank of Fleet Admiral dates from later in World War II, and there were no corresponding red and white flags for this rank.
 White flags with blue stars were reintroduced postwar for admirals in non-executive branches of the Navy, such as the Medical Corps.
+Ceremonial/indoor versions of rank flags are made of heavyweight rayon banner cloth.
+The flag for the rank of Fleet Admiral measures 4 feet 4 inches at the hoist by 5 feet 6 inches on the fly, plus 2 1/2-inch fringe.
+All other ceremonial/indoor rank flags measure 3 feet at the hoist by 4 feet on the fly plus 2 1/2-inch fringe.
+Outdoor/shipboard versions without fringe are authorized in various sizes.

-The same blue/red/white color rank is used for the flags of the Secretary, Under Secretary and Assistant Secretaries of the Navy, which date from the late nineteenth century.
+The blue/red/white color rank is used for the flags of the Secretary, Under Secretary and Assistant Secretaries of the Navy, which date from the late nineteenth century.
 The flags of the Chief and Vice Chief of Naval Operations were introduced after World War II.
-The illustrations depict the indoor/parade versions of these flags.
-Outdoor/shipboard versions without fringe are also authorized; they have the same dimensions as the admirals' flags.
+The illustrations depict the indoor/parade versions of these flags; dimensions are measures 4 feet 4 inches at the hoist by 5 feet 6 inches on the fly, plus 2 1/2-inch fringe.
+Outdoor/shipboard versions without fringe are authorized in various sizes.
+Fringed positional colors and rank flags are always carried or displayed with a National Color of identical dimensions.

 See also US Navy Broad Pennants & Rank Flags, 1800-1940.